jmenichole/bet-check/bet-check/QUICK_START_GUIDE.md

 # 3. (Optional) Edit .env with your Supabase credentials
 # For testing, the demo credentials work fine

-# 4. Build and start services
+# 4. Build and start services (ensure Docker Desktop is running first)
 docker compose up --build

 # 5. Wait for services to start